-Archive media shall be stored in a safe, secure storage facility separate from the CA. If the original media cannot retain the data for the required archived period, a mechanism to periodically transfer the archived data to new media shall be defined by the archive site.
+Archive media shall be stored in a safe, secure storage facility.
+If the original media cannot retain the data for the required archived period, a mechanism to periodically transfer the archived data to new media shall be defined by the archive site.